disafronov/python-logging-objects-with-schema/README.md

   `"bool"`) are allowed.
 Nested lists and dictionaries are not permitted as list elements.
 - `source` is the name of the field in `extra` from which the value is taken.

+### Schema root key restrictions

+- The library protects system fields from the standard `logging` module (attributes of `LogRecord` and logger internals) by preventing their use as root keys in the schema.
+- If a root key in the schema conflicts with a system logging field, a `SchemaProblem` is generated and the schema validation fails.
+- Responsibility for ensuring compatibility with other logging libraries and formatters lies with the developer when writing the schema.

 ### List-typed fields